A guide to Making Tax Digital

 What should I have to hand?

 Taxpayers need a wide range of security codes, forms, statements and other financial records readily available to complete a self-assessment tax return, depending on your personal circumstances.

-If you are in business and VAT registered, then you’re probably in a routine of bringing financial records up-to-date every quarter.
-If you’re not VAT registered, then try to get into the same habit.
+If you're in business and VAT registered, then you're probably in a routine of bringing financial records up-to-date every quarter.
+If you're not VAT registered, then try to get into the same habit.

 HMRC security codes and passwords

-Don’t forget you cannot file online unless you have a unique tax reference (UTR) and you can only get a UTR by registering with HMRC.
+You cannot file online unless you have a unique tax reference (UTR) and you can only get one by registering with HMRC.

 If you're completing a partnership return, you will need a separate UTR for the partnership as well as your own.

 You will also require a username and password to access the HMRC online service.
-Setting up these UTRs and security codes can take up to a month as part of the process is completed online and the rest is by post.
+Setting up these UTRs and security codes can take up to a month, as the process is completed both online and by post.